tomascupr/codexMCP/README.md

 - Set `CODEXMCP_USE_CLI=0` to force using the API even when CLI is available
 - Direct API access includes streaming support and better error handling

+## Troubleshooting

+### Common Issues

+1. **"Codex executable path not configured or found"**
+   - Ensure the Codex CLI is installed globally with `npm install -g @openai/codex`

+2. **API Key Issues**
+   - Make sure your `OPENAI_API_KEY` is set in the environment or `.env` file
+   - Check that the key has the correct permissions and hasn't expired

+3. **Model Availability**
+   - If you see "Model unavailable" errors, check that the specified model exists and is available in your OpenAI account

 ## Testing